From our Bishop: Love Each Other Like Members of Your Family

 Here are each year’s specific emphases:

 Siblings, we are proving each day and at each Annual Conference that we are indeed children of God, working in the corporate community, that beloved community of Christ to love and value our neighbors as ourselves.
 John Wesley might say that all of us are called to be exhorters.
-Like Wesley, an exhorter is someone, especially laity (given that all clergy were once laity), who strongly encourages or urges others to take a specific action, often with a focus on moral or spiritual improvement, especially in a religious context.
+Like Wesley, an exhorter is someone, especially a layperson (given that all clergy were once laity), who strongly encourages or urges others to take a specific action, often with a focus on moral or spiritual improvement, especially in a religious context.

 We have made some tremendous strides but more are needed.
 It seems that this world has never been more divided, as we continue to witness the intentional inflicting of unjustified harm, senseless violence, political assassinations, wars and rumors of wars.
 Through our connectionalism, let us lean into grace with all of our hearts, souls, and minds.